clicepfl/s4s-2024/backend/README.md

 ### POST `/game/start?<is_first_player>`

 Creates a game against the user's submission.
+Fails if the user already has a game in progress.

 #### Query parameters